Appointment, Review, and Renewal of Endowed Professorships in the School of Medicine

 Reason for Policy

-The provost’s policy on the Appointment of Endowed and Eminent Scholars Chairs requires that each school have a written policy governing the appointment of faculty members to professorships.
+The provost’s policy on the Appointment of Faculty to Endowed Professorships requires that each school have a written policy governing the appointment of faculty members to professorships.
 This policy documents procedures for how both non-term limited and term-limited professorships will be appointed, reviewed, and, if appropriate, renewed to help to promote good fiscal stewardship and to ensure that the intention of the donors, as stated in the enabling language, is honored.